 - Natural alexandrite is rarer than diamonds and more costly than emerald, ruby, and sapphire.

-- Any alexandrite over 3 carats is highly uncommon.
+- Any alexandrite more than three carats is highly uncommon.
 Smaller stones are more readily available to commercial jewelers.

 - Pricing of Alexandrite is based primarily on the strength of the color change and the purity of the hue.